linlincheng/data_cleaning_functions/README.md

 # data_cleaning_functions
-collection of basic data cleaning functions
+This is a collection of basic data cleaning and modeling functions to serve as reference for fast typing.